Interprofessional Collaboration

 II.
 Effective Teamwork

 Nurses work in teams with patients, other nurses, and many disciplines to communicate pertinent information that enhances patient care and health outcomes.
-Developing effective teams is critical for providing health care that is patient-centered, safe, timely, effective, efficient, and equitable.
+Developing effective teams is critical for providing health care that is patient-centered, safe, timely,

 Image showing a simulated interprofessional medical team discussing something